 - If there were any witnesses who saw the attack, ask for their contact information as well.

-Contact Us for a Free Dog Bite Injury Consultation in Albuquerque
+Contact Us an Albuquerque Dog Bite Injury Lawyer Today

 It can be difficult to work through the complex legal doctrines that may apply to your dog bite injury claim in New Mexico.
 At Ring Jimenez, P.C., our dog bite lawyers can help.
 We will explain your legal options, handle the claims process for you, and demand a fair recovery for your serious dog bite injury.
 We will not allow you to settle for less than your injuries require.
 Discuss a recent dog attack with our local Albuquerque dog bite lawyers today.
 Call (505) 373-3333 or contact us online for a free consultation.